aaronpeikert/musigma/README.md

 * Ongoing replicability crisis (especially in social sciences)
 * Technicalities of particular statistical methods and/or software

-A good way to understand what Mu Sigma is about is to check out the papers and the protocols of our last meetings.
-The list of the papers we've already read is available in [our meetup archive](meetup_archive.md).
-The list of papers proposed to read in future is available [here](reading-list.md).
-The protocols or our meetings are available in the [following folder](/protocols).
+A good way to understand what Mu Sigma is about is to check out the papers and the protocols of our last meetings:
+* The list of the papers we've already read is available in [our meetup archive](meetup_archive.md)
+* The list of papers proposed to read in the future is available [here](reading-list.md)
+* The detailed protocols or our meetings are available in the [following folder](/protocols)

 If you have any further questions and/or might like to join us, please read the frequently asked questions (FAQ) below.

 ## FAQ